|$1,398 – $2,298||Price Range||$895 – $1,495|

-If you just want to get down to brass tax, here are the primary points of differentiation between these two beds.
+If you just want to get down to business, here are the primary points of differentiation between these two beds.

 Obviously, those are just the quick hit points, though.
 There’s a lot more you should consider before pulling the trigger on a new mattress.
 Keep reading for more details.